advantech-EdgeAI/.github/profile/README.md

 - **AMR DevKit**: Deploys intelligent, self-navigating robots for automation in industries like manufacturing, logistics, healthcare, and more.

-- **AI NVR**: Powered by NVIDIA’s advanced deep learning AI video analytics, it features capabilities like object detection, face recognition, and license plate recognition.
+- **AI NVR**: Accelerated by NVIDIA’s advanced deep learning AI video analytics, it features capabilities like object detection, face recognition, and license plate recognition.